john-cuffe/MAMBA2/README.md

  - \*data2_name\*: This column header should be your data1_name in your run_match.bash file.
 This is the name of the variable that corresponds to the block in the second dataset you wish to match.
  - Parsed_block: See below.
 1 if the block comes from a parsed variable, 0 otherwise.
  - chunk_size: If you expect very large blocks, or want to do an unblocked match but still want multiprocessing, enter a max block size here.
 Leave blank otherwise.
 See Note for details.
+ - variable_filter_info: If you want to have a particular filter for the block, enter a json dictionary here (see below for details)
 #### NOTES

  - If you want to do a full cross product with no blocking, include a row with 'full' as the entry for the block name and 'full_block'.
 - If you are using the parse_address function and want to include outputs from the parsed addresses as block (e.g. you want to use the city and zip code) you must use the exact names from the _address_component_matching.csv_ file or the [usaddress docs](https://usaddress.readthedocs.io/en/latest/) for the block name, \*data1_name\* and \*data2_name\* column.
 - You can reduce the ZipCode variable to any number of digits by including the digit at the end of ZipCode.
 For example, to block by 3-digit zip code, include a block that has 'ZipCode3' as its name.
-- The chunk_size parameter is only avazxvvilable on 'full' blocks.
+- The chunk_size parameter is only available on 'full' blocks.

 #### Figure 1.
 Demonstration of block_names.csv file.